Collection Development Policy

 Preventative measures will be enacted to reduce the risk of exposure to elements which may devalue or damage the physical collection.
 These include, but are not limited to, consistent temperature and humidity regulation, periodic sweeps for damaged bindings, and occasional shifts to ensure adequate space for shelving.
 Any materials showing signs of mold and/or insect damage will be quarantined or discarded to minimize the risk to surrounding titles.
-Formulation of preservation procedure and policy will be the responsibility of the Preservation Committee, with recommendations brought before the Library Director for any further action.
+Formulation of preservation procedure and policy will be the responsibility of the Collection Development Committee, with recommendations brought before the Library Director for any further action.
 For large-scale incidents, the Library's Disaster Plan outlines explicit responses to scenarios such as earthquakes, water leaks, etc.

 Watzek Library has been a member of the Federal Depository Library Program since 1967.
 This status provides our users with valuable information resources and is further enhanced by our consortial borrowing arrangements within Orbis Cascade.
 The documents collection primarily consists of current or contemporary information and is therefore not an archival collection.
 While most documents are usually retained for only 5 years, several subsets are kept for longer periods of time.
 Based on past usage statistics, the following subject areas will serve as the focus of the government documents collection: